camrymps/nextjs-boilerplate/README.md

 yarn dev
 ```

+### Linting

+It is recommended you add ESLint and Prettier extensions to your IDE (if it supports them).
+For example, when using VSCode you can install the ESLint extension, located [here](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), and the Prettier extension, located [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 ### Models

 Mongoose models are located in the <b>models</b> folder.
 A simple user model has been provided.